Chew/DIRCord/README.md

 14) Once you're done, press *CTRL + x* to activate nano's shortcuts, then press *y* followed by *enter*.
 (This saves the file)

-15) I would suggest using *tmux* do run this, so you don't have to have a console window constantly open.  (*`sudo apt install tmux`*)

-16) For non-tmux, run `ruby main.rb` boom, you're good to go!
+6) For non-tmux, run `ruby main.rb` boom, you're good to go!

-17) For tmux, run `tmux new -s DIRCord` then run `ruby main.rb` congrats, now it's running!
-To exit the shell without killing the bot, press *CTRL + b* to activate tmux's hotkeys, then press *d* to detach from your shell.
-To reattach, use `tmux a -t DIRCord`.

 18) Back in Discord, make new channels for the channels on IRC that you want to join.